 The necessary cookies are automatically stored on your browser when you use our web service.
 These cookies are used to ensure that the valvira.fi web service functions as intended.

 Web analytics tool (Google Analytics) helps us to understand how our customers use the valvira.fi web service and from where they access the website.

 We use the Siteimprove service to monitor the availability of the website, the functioning of links and the visibility of the website on search engines.

 Valvira’s task is to investigate whether your training qualifies for the same profession as the relevant Finnish training.
 Work experience, supplementary professional training and continuing education may be considered in the comparison assessment.
 If necessary, Valvira can request an expert opinion on your professional qualifications which will be charged from you (100-400€).

+You can send in your application to Valvira by using an application form (in Finnish) or application form (in swedish) (pdf).
 You may also submit a freeform application indicating in which profession you are applying for the right to practise.
 Also include your name and your contact details for managing the matter.

 If you wish to apply for the right to practise in more than one profession, you must submit a separate application for each of them.

 The attachments referred to in points 3–5 may be necessary for requesting an expert opinion.
 Please submit these attachments, as it will be in your interest when Valvira evaluates your education and training in comparison with the relevant Finnish qualification.
 Valvira may also be able to verify the information referred to in point 6 directly with the competent authority, in which case you do not need to submit these documents.
 This verification may delay the processing of your application.
 If Valvira is unable to verify the information with the competent authority, then you must submit the relevant certificates yourself.